MishQ666/ProjectTwo-Alpha-Analysts/README.md

 ![alpha analysts](https://techcrunch.com/wp-content/uploads/2019/06/GettyImages-1051659174.jpg?w=730&crop=1)

+*General Advice Warning*
-General Advice Warning:  Information published on this website has been prepared for general information purposes only and not as specific advice to any particular person.
-Any advice contained in this document is General Advice and does not take into account any person’s particular investment objectives, financial situation and particular needs.
+*Information published on this website has been prepared for general information purposes only and not as specific advice to any particular person.
+Any advice contained in this document is General Advice and does not take into account any person’s particular investment objectives, financial situation and particular needs.*

-Before making an investment decision based on this advice you should consider, with or without the assistance of a qualified adviser, whether it is appropriate to your particular investment needs, objectives and financial circumstances.
-Past performance of financial products is no assurance of future performance.
+*Before making an investment decision based on this advice you should consider, with or without the assistance of a qualified adviser, whether it is appropriate to your particular investment needs, objectives and financial circumstances.
+Past performance of financial products is no assurance of future performance.*

-Due to time limitation, we are focusing on Amazon only for demonstration purpose.
+*Due to time limitation, we are focusing on Amazon only for demonstration purpose.*

 ## Portfolio